European Energy Inaugurates Denmark’s First Large-Scale Green Hydrogen Facility

 Credit: European Energy

-has launched its first facility near , , marking a significant milestone in the company's renewable hydrogen production ambitions.
+European Energy has launched its first green facility near , , marking a significant milestone in the company's renewable hydrogen production ambitions.
 Completed in June 2024, the plant in Måde began operations following a successful commissioning phase and features its first electrolyser, supplied by Danish firm Stiesdal.
 Expansion plans for the facility include the addition of two more electrolysers, with the next installation scheduled for 2025.
-Once fully operational, the site will have a total capacity of 12 megawatts (MW), aiming to produce 1,500 metric tonnes of green hydrogen annually.
+Once fully operational, the site will have a total capacity of 12 megawatts (MW), aiming to produce 1,500 metric tonnes of annually.

 “With the start of operations at Måde, we can deliver green hydrogen to the market,” said European Energy CEO .
 “This achievement demonstrates that the transformation of our energy systems is not just a distant vision – it's happening right now.
 European Energy is proud to be at the forefront of this change.”